Italy in November

 Cioccolatò, a chocolate Festival in Turin

 For food lovers and chocolate lovers, November is a great time for visiting Italy since the famous chocolate fair takes place in Turin during this time.
-The festival is known as CioccolaTO' and it takes place in the first and the second weekends of March.
+The festival is known as CioccolaTO' and it takes place at the end of the month for about 10 days.
 More than 40,000 Kg of chocolate is sold in central Turin during the location.
 The local tourist offices also sell chocolate passes in which visitors can taste 10 or 15 chocolates in one or two days' time.
 Other than chocolate the festival also has plenty of events and entertainment options.
 The festival is also held in the other towns of the province; however, the main city of Turin has the best celebrations.

 Other interesting suggestions